-The Online Master's Degree in Data Analytics (M.S.) prepares graduates to make sense of real-world phenomena and everyday activities by synthesizing and mining big data with the intention of uncovering patterns, relationships, and trends.
-Big data has emerged as the driving force behind critical business decisions.
-Advances in our ability to collect, store, and process different kinds of data from traditionally unconnected sources enables us to answer complex, data-driven questions in ways that have never been possible before.
+The Online Master's Degree in Data Analytics (M.S.) prepares graduates to make sense of real-world phenomena and everyday activities by mining and visualizing data.
+Big data has emerged as the driving force behind smarter business decisions and intelligent machines.

-Data analytics combines information management, systems thinking, quantitative methods, data modeling, data warehousing, and data mining to produce visualizations and other business intelligence models that help organizational leaders predict and evaluate best practices.
+Data analytics combines data programming, quantitative methods, data modeling, data mining, and machine learning to help organizations predict future events and evaluate past performance.
 For example:

 - Businesses can predict future sales results by combining their customers' preference profiles with website click-stream data, social network interactions, and location data.

 - Police and fire departments collaborate with emergency managers and homeland security to develop more accurate models of automotive and pedestrian traffic by using GPS data from cars, buses, taxis, and mobile phones.